standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 ## How to test

-* There is an entry for the codebase objectives, mission or goal in the codebase documentation
+There is an entry for the codebase objectives, mission or goal in the codebase documentation

 ## Policy makers: what you need to do

-* Add the policy objectives to the codebase documentation, for instance in the `README`
+* Add the policy objectives to the codebase documentation, for example in the `README`

 ## Management: what you need to do

-* Add the organizational and business objectives to the codebase documentation, for instance in the `README`
+* Add the organizational and business objectives to the codebase documentation, for example in the `README`

 ## Developers and designers: what you need to do

-* Add the technology and design objectives to the codebase documentation, for instance in the `README`
+* Add the technology and design objectives to the codebase documentation, for example in the `README`

 ## Further reading